norrisaftcc/norrisaftcc.github.io/index.md

 # CSC 134 Spring Demos

-You can find links to many of the CSC 134 demos in [the CSC134-25SP repo.](https://github.com/norrisaftcc/CSC-134_25SP/)
+You can find links to many of the CSC 134 demos in [the CSC134-25SP repo README.](https://github.com/norrisaftcc/CSC-134_25SP/blob/main/README.md)

 # Project Release Notes